KanishkPant98/practice-react-app/README.md

 -Creating customhooks to achieve single responsibilty principle

-Lazy Loading a component: Code will be presented to browswer when required
+-Lazy Loading a component: Code will be presented to browswer when required

 Jargons-
 //Chunking